Our Tour of El Injerto Gave Us a Masterclass in Coffee Varieties. Here is a Summary of What We Learned.

 That’s what I knew, or an entry into what we knew and blogged about.
 In fact, if it seems familiar, I pulled a lot of that from Jonathan’s Coffee 101 Blog post.

-Planting And Elevation Strategies
+Planting and Elevation Strategies

 Our first day in the mountains of Huehuetenango took us to the most amazing farm in Guatemala, El Injerto.
 As we worked our way through the tour, we rode up a mountain in a side-by-side ATV.
 At the top of the mountain, we enjoyed the experience of tasting perfectly ripe Pacamara & Geisha cherries off of the trees.
-We then began a 20-minute conversation about their planting strategy with coffee varieties (at this point I turned to Jonathan and mentioned, “Everyone here is calling them varieties instead of varietals, so I guess we should change our usage of the word”).
+We then began a 20-minute conversation about their planting strategy with coffee varieties.
+At this point, I turned to Jonathan and mentioned, “Everyone here is calling them varieties instead of varietals, so I guess we should change our usage of the word.”

 Cupping the Same Farm

 I tell this story, first to brag.
 I mean, I know for a fact it was dumb luck and that I used the same test-taking strategy I’d used to work my way through college.
 Process of elimination with what I know to be true.
 But the real point of the story is that coffee varieties mean a lot, but they also mean very little.
-We had an opportunity for coffee varieties to stand on their own.
+We had an opportunity where coffee varieties stood on their own.
 Every other variable was as close to the same as possible.
 We then took a room of professional coffee tasters who buy coffee for a living and not a single one was confident in which coffee was which.
-The only one that got it right, did by dumb-luck and dried grounds aroma, not taste.
+The only one that got it right, did by dumb luck and dried grounds aroma, not taste.
 So, I know that many of you have favorites for varietal and I do too, but at the end of the day, there are a lot of other factors that have a more significant impact on flavor.

 What’s the Point of These Stories?

-Later that week we were toured through Don Edwin’s variety garden.
+Later that week we toured Don Edwin’s variety garden.
 We got to see his test of something like 23 varieties planted on the same side of a mountain receiving the same treatment.
 This was a multi-year test with some interesting results.
-I bring up a 3rd brief story to emphasize my purpose in the two stories.
+I bring up a third brief story to emphasize my purpose in the other two stories.
 Coffee varieties mean everything to coffee producers.
 They are constantly talking about them and adjusting them.
 They want to know what variety is going to maximize profit which is really a function of three competing factors, flavor, yield, and risk.
 They need to be able to quantify those factors in the best way possible and maximize the amount of money their farm can produce on an annual basis.
-We as roasters and coffee drinkers think most about coffee flavor, but if one variety will produce 20% of the yield of another, will we pay 5 times as much?
+We as roasters and coffee drinkers think most about coffee flavor, but if one variety will produce 20% of the yield of another, will we pay five times as much?
 Some, but not all of us will.

-The idea of varieties is probably best illustrated next to the idea of photography.
+The idea of variety is probably best illustrated next to the idea of photography.
 A good photographer with a decent camera is going to take a far better photo than a bad photographer with an insanely high-end camera.
 An expensive camera’s inherent value isn’t going to automatically produce a better product, but its potential is going to be greater.
 That expensive camera could be, although it doesn’t have to be, the distinguishing factor in maximizing a professional’s skillset and photographic abilities.

 So, do varieties even matter?
 Absolutely.
-We can’t forget that everyone in the 4th wave coffee world is chasing the best cup of coffee they’ve ever had.
+We can’t forget that everyone in the fourth-wave coffee world is chasing the best cup of coffee they’ve ever had.
 We cannot dismiss any factor that could contribute to achieving that perfect cup, whether its variety or process or elevation or whatever.
-Variety is indeed an important factor, but it’s important to remember that it’s not a golden ticket to an amazing cup of coffee (yes, a geisha bean can taste bad!).
-This is what makes supporting the coffee farms so important, they are the crux to a coffee’s quality.
+Variety is indeed an important factor, but it’s important to remember that it’s not a golden ticket to an amazing cup of coffee (yes, a Geisha bean can taste bad!).
+This is what makes supporting coffee farms so important, they are the crux to a coffee’s quality.
 Whatever means they use to get there, if their coffee is amazing, then we should be supporting and celebrating them.
 If we’re celebrating the farmer’s product and neglecting the farmer’s skill, then we’ve missed the whole point.